Nalipp/Stat-su/README.md

   xfix timeSlip post bug

+  xadd timeConverter function to totalTime

   /-- current

-  add timeConverter function to totalTime refactor the timeConverter function to be accessable to both components
+  add to TimeSlipItem
+  - created (convert to date)

   /-- current

-  add to TimeSlipItem
+  post last updated time and add to TimeSlip Item
-  - created
+  - tests
-  - updated
+  - updated (on TimeSlip ui)

   listen for escape keypress to close timmer popup